AnsariAbdullah/codewars-solution/debugging.md

 ```

 JavaScript recognizes seven primitive (immutable) data types: `Boolean`, `Null`, `Undefined`, `Number`, `String`, `Symbol` (new with ES6), and `BigInt` (new with ES2020), and one type for mutable items: `Object`.
 Note that in JavaScript, arrays are technically a type of object.

+## Misspelled Variable and Function Names
+The console.log() and typeof methods are the two primary ways to check intermediate values and types of program output.
+Now it's time to get into the common forms that bugs take.
+One syntax-level issue that fast typers can commiserate with is the humble spelling error.

+Transposed, missing, or mis-capitalized characters in a variable or function name will have the browser looking for an object that doesn't exist - and complain in the form of a reference error.
+JavaScript variable and function names are case-sensitive.